How to Do Cat-Cow Stretches (Chakravakasana) 3 Ways

 4. On an exhalation, tuck your tail under, moving the pelvis to a posterior position.

-5. Round the spine, letting the shoulders roll forward as your chin drops to your chest.
+5. Round the spine, letting your shoulders roll forward as your chin drops to your chest.

 6. Move through several rounds of the stretch to counteract the effects of staring at a computer monitor for long hours.